SolutionGuidance/psm/INSTALL.md

 ### Hardware

-- **Memory**: 8 GB should be enough for a test system
+- **Memory**: 8 GB should be enough for a test system.
 - **CPU**: TBA; provisioning CPU proportional to memory (whatever that looks like in your environment) should be reasonable.
+Our demonstration instance runs on two cores of an Intel(R) Xeon(R) CPU E5-2676 v3 @ 2.40GHz.
 - **Storage**: 10 GB of storage for WildFly, the PSM repository, and its dependencies should be plenty.

 ### Software

-- **Operating System**: we recommend the stable Debian 8 (jessie).
+- **Operating System**: we recommend the old stable Debian 8 (jessie), and a developer has successfully installed the PSM on Red Hat 7.3 Enterprise Linux.
 If that's not feasible for your environment, any of the supported WildFly 10.1 operating systems should work, but our ability to help troubleshoot issues that come up may be limited.
-Once we test this on a few more platforms, we will expand the list of compatible operating systems to include onther Linux distributions.
+  Once we test this on a few more platforms, we will expand the list of compatible operating systems to include other Linux distributions.
 - **Java**: We're using OpenJDK 8, which is currently 8u121, but you should keep up with the latest releases and post if you have issues relating to upgrading.